egberts/egberts.github.io-src/content/articles/cups-capture-uncompressed-ps-output.md

 to make `psdebug` a personal default setting for you.

-To extract the PostScript output for a developer to analyse it, clone your print queue to a one which prints into a file:
+To extract the PostScript output for a developer to analyze it, clone your print queue to a one which prints into a file:

 ```bash